mvishwa27/volt-mx-docs/source/Iris/iris_user_guide/Content/CommandLine.md

 - **Mode 0** - The application is built, and all the binaries are generated.
 - **Mode 1** - The application is published on Volt MX Foundry.
-- **Mode 2** - Application will be built for selected build platforms and Foundry app publish will be performed, Binary upload conditional on "web.binary.upload" flag"
+- **Mode 2** - Application will be built for selected build platforms and Foundry app publish will be performed, Binary upload conditional on "web.binary.upload" flag".
 - **Mode 3** - This mode generates a web archive file that is combined with the Volt MX Foundry archive and also generates either a `.war` or `.ear` file, depending on what you specify.
 You must manually deploy the app on the server, or use a separate script.
 - **Mode 4.** A combination of modes 0 and 3.
 The application is built and a web archive file that is combined with the Volt MX Foundry archive also is generated, along with either a `.war` or `.ear` file, depending on what you specify.
 You must manually deploy the app on the server, or use a separate script.